 "Of course you saw the J H monogram on my locket," said he.
 "For a moment I thought you had done something clever.
 Joseph Harrison is my name, and as Percy is to marry my sister Annie I shall at least be a relation by marriage.
-You will find my sister in his room, for she has nursed him hand-andfoot this two months back.
+You will find my sister in his room, for she has nursed him hand-and-foot this two months back.
 Perhaps we'd better go in at once, for I know how impatient he is."
 The chamber in which we were shown was on the same floor as the drawing-room.
 It was furnished partly as a sitting and partly as a bedroom, with flowers arranged daintily in every nook and corner.
-A young man, very pale and worn, was

-Purchase the entire Coradella Collegiate Bookshelf on CD at http://collegebookshelf.net lying upon a sofa near the open window, through which came the rich scent of the garden and the balmy summer air.
+A young man, very pale and worn, was lying upon a sofa near the open window, through which came the rich scent of the garden and the balmy summer air.
 A woman was sitting beside him, who rose as we entered.
 "Shall I leave, Percy?" she asked.